Start Building for Free

 c.
 Encryption

-The application requires a Kubernetes Secret containing signing and encrpytion keysets.
+The application requires a Kubernetes Secret containing signing and encryption keysets.
 These keysets are used to encrypt and sign artifacts generated by CircleCI.
 These keys were created during the prerequisites phase.
 CircleCI will not be able to recover the values if lost.
 Depending on how you prefer to manage Kubernetes Secrets, there are two options.

 d.
-Postgres
+PostgreSQL

 Credentials